tech4802/tech4802/README.md

 ## Hello 👋 My name is Michael and this is my GitHub presence.

 ### I am a copyeditor, proofreader, and technical writer.
-I work primarily with technical documents but copy edit and proofread general subjects, as well.
+I work primarily with technical documentation, but copy edit and proofread general subjects as well.

 - 🌱 I’m currently learning how to use GitHub.
     - Although I have worked some with Markdown, I never had a reason to play with GitHub before.